TAP Air Portugal: Airspace by Airbus

 The Portuguese airline will also be the first to take a new cabin layout called "Airspace".
 The design allows airlines to add more seats.

 Frequent-flyer program

 TAP Air Portugal current loyalty program is Miles & Go which replaced an earlier program called Victoria.
 These are programs which awards members miles based on the distance travelled, ticket fare and class of service.

-As part of Star Alliance, miles can be earned as well from Star Alliance and other eligible partners.
+As part of Star Alliance, miles can be earned from Star Alliance and other eligible partners.
 Membership in the frequent-flier programme is free.
 The Miles&Go Programme is divided into three tiers: